edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-27-corporate-finance-training.md

 ### Ethics and compliance

-Ethics and compliance finance training for employees is more than just telling employees to do the right thing.
+[Ethics and compliance](/blog/ethics-training-for-employees/) finance training for employees is more than just telling employees to do the right thing.
 There are rules, laws, and guidelines for everything from liquidating parts of a company to investing to making decisions about when to sell and to buy on behalf of shareholders.
 And, these rules seem to change almost daily.

-If employees are well versed in the basics, consider [microlearning](/blog/microlearning/) to deliver push notifications when anything changes.
+If your employees are well versed in the basics, consider [microlearning](/blog/microlearning/) to deliver push notifications when anything changes.

 ### Cybersecurity

 The bar of cybersecurity is constantly being raised.
 New advances in technology make protecting a company’s financial network ever more challenging.
-Even the most experienced of financial managers will need constant education on new viruses or threats from hackers.
+Even the most experienced financial managers need constant education on new viruses or threats from hackers.

 [Cybersecurity corporate finance training programs](/blog/cyber-security-training/) should cover the basics and leave plenty of room for any new threats or risks presented by those who would do your business harm.
 [Gamification](/blog/gamification-in-elearning/) of possible scenarios might work well here, or you may want [problem-solving based asynchronous courses](/blog/instructor-led-training-vs-elearning/) that employees can move through on their own time.